All Collections

 This problem may only arise with manually added contacts, and in that case, you'll see some unexpected countries listed in the Price estimation step of your SMS Campaign sending.

-Note, you don't need to delete the contacts before uploading the updated data.
+Note you don't need to delete the contacts before uploading the updated data.
 We will only update the information according to your latest import.

 ⚠️ SMS messages are sent to contacts that unsubscribed from email promotions

-If you wish to send your SMS campaign to the contacts that are subscribed to both, SMS and email channels, here is what you need to do:
+If you wish to send your SMS campaign to the contacts that are subscribed to both SMS and email channels, here is what you need to do:

 1. Go to the Audience tab > click Create a segment

-2. Create a segment with rules Subscription status is subscribed to Email channel AND Subscription status is subscribed to SMS channel:
+2. Create a segment with rules Subscription status is subscribed to Email channel AND Subscription status is subscribed to the SMS channel:

 3. Use that segment to send your SMS promotions.